 It’s amazing to me that there is still so much variability across companies when it comes to strategy deployment, both the process for setting strategy and the output that’s generated from it.
 While it’s true that certain methods, such as Hoshin Kanri or the Balanced Scorecard, have gained some traction and driven a bit of standardization, our client and prospective client conversations continue to reinforce that most organizations have their own unique approach.

-Regardless of approach, we at Phase 5 Group believe there is a model for what a fully developed enterprise strategy should be.
+Regardless of approach, we at EON believe there is a model for what a fully developed enterprise strategy should be.
 Keep in mind that the purpose for developing an enterprise strategy is to drive alignment as to what’s important to the business so that everybody is appropriately applying their effort in support of the business.
 In other words, the output of your strategy setting process has to deliver value as a meaningful communication tool for the workforce and management tool for the business.
 Unfortunately, many organizations end up with a set of strategic objectives that are too vague or somehow create confusion instead of clarity.
 Here are a few example strategies that we think miss the mark:

 - “Improve Supplier Relationships” – For which suppliers?
 Are all suppliers the same or are some more critical than others?
 What’s the business impact?

 - “Expand Sales Globally” – By how much?
 In which markets?
 For which products or services?

 - “Improve Customer Communications” – For which customer segments?
 To what end?
 What’s the tangible business impact?

 - “Increase Customer Retention” – Isn’t this an evergreen opportunity?
 Are there certain customers who should not be retained?
 If so, how does this reality align with the strategy?